What is corporate finance?

 Here are some examples of corporate finance activities:

-- Mergers and Acquisitions (M&A): One of the most significant corporate finance activities is acquiring another company to expand operations.
+Mergers and Acquisitions (M&A): One of the most significant corporate finance activities is acquiring another company to expand operations.
 For example, when Tata Motors acquired Jaguar Land Rover, it aimed to strengthen its position in the global automobile market.
 This activity involves substantial financial analysis and capital investment.

-- Issuing Bonds: A company may issue bonds to raise capital for major projects.
+Issuing Bonds: A company may issue bonds to raise capital for major projects.
 For instance, Reliance Industries issued bonds to finance its telecom arm, Reliance Jio.
 Bonds allow companies to raise funds without diluting ownership and are a popular method of debt financing.

-- Initial Public Offering (IPO): A well-known corporate finance activity is taking a company public through an IPO.
+Initial Public Offering (IPO): A well-known corporate finance activity is taking a company public through an IPO.
 When Zomato listed on the stock exchange, it raised substantial capital from investors.
 IPOs are a way to generate funds for growth and expansion.

-- Dividend Distribution: A company like Infosys paying dividends to its shareholders is an example of returning capital to investors.
+Dividend Distribution: A company like Infosys paying dividends to its shareholders is an example of returning capital to investors.
 Instead of reinvesting all profits, companies can reward shareholders by distributing a portion of earnings as dividends.

-- Share Buybacks: Companies sometimes buy back their shares from the market to reduce the number of shares available, thereby increasing the value of remaining shares.
+Share Buybacks: Companies sometimes buy back their shares from the market to reduce the number of shares available, thereby increasing the value of remaining shares.
 For example, Wipro engaged in share buybacks to return surplus cash to shareholders while boosting share value.

 These examples illustrate the wide range of corporate finance activities that companies undertake to optimise their financial performance.

-This process requires thorough assessment of risks, returns, and potential synergies.
+This process requires a thorough assessment of risks, returns, and potential synergies.
 Lastly, dividend policy formulation is crucial in determining how profits are distributed to shareholders, striking a balance between rewarding investors and retaining earnings for future growth initiatives.
-Effective management of these activities enables corporations to optimize their capital structure, enhance shareholder value, and sustain long-term competitiveness in dynamic market environments.
+Effective management of these activities enables corporations to optimise their capital structure, enhance shareholder value, and sustain long-term competitiveness in dynamic market environments.

 Working in corporate finance